Akil Baddoo Preview, Player Props: Tigers vs. Royals

 Akil Baddoo At The Plate

-- Baddoo has reached base via a hit in 47 games this year (of 103 played), and had multiple hits in 17 of those games.
+- Baddoo has reached base via a hit in 47 games this season (of 103 played), and had multiple hits in 17 of those games.

-- Baddoo has driven home a run in 22 games this year (21.4%), including more than one RBI in 4.9% of his games and producing three or more of his team's runs on three occasions..
+- Baddoo has had an RBI in 22 games this season (21.4%), including five multi-RBI outings (4.9%).
+He has also driven in three or more of his team's runs in three contests.

+- He has scored in 31.1% of his games this season, with more than one run scored in 3.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.